 Simply cleanse your face as you normally would and then massage a small amount of baby oil into your skin.
 Be sure to concentrate the oil in areas that are particularly dry.
 Within a few uses, you should notice your skin looking and feeling more supple and hydrated.

-If you’ve been one of the many wondering is baby oil good for your skin, then wonder no more.
+If you’ve been one of the many who are wondering if baby oil good for your skin, then wonder no more.
 Baby oil has many extensive benefits for the skin and can be used in a variety of different ways to moisturize, soothe, and restore the skin.
 In many cases, it is also a great, cost-effective replacement that replaces other more expensive and less beneficial beauty and hygiene items.